priestc/giotto/README.md

 * Document driven - It is very important that all aspects of giotto are documented before they are written.

+* Giotto should make you do the right thing - It should be very hard to create complex spaghetti code when using giotto.

+* Everything that other frameworks can do, giotto should be able to do - Numerous times in the development process, giotto's API had radically changed when it has become known that other frameworks can do things much easier than giotto.

 Features
 ========